www.weldreality.com.

 Some

-web site is about weld responsibility and accountability.
+web site is about management - engineering weld responsibility and accountability.

 To greatly reduce weld rework, improve weld productivity and dramatically

-decrease the opportunity for product failure and liability concerns, management needs to have more of a role in the the implementation of best weld practices and weld process
+decrease the opportunity for product failure and liability concerns, management needs to have a more active role in the the implementation of MIG and flux cored best weld practices - process

 many of the problems that will be associated with a welding processes that have been around for decades are often influenced and embellished

-It's hopeful that this site will promote the front office changes that can benefit this industry.
+It's hopeful that this site will help promote the front office changes that can benefit this industry.

 L.A